seL4/docs/Suggested projects.rst

 The build system needs work.
 A typical project comprises the kernel, libraries and apps; dependencies between these are not properly tracked, which means things are rebuilt even if up-to-date; also sometimes things are not rebuilt when they should be.

 There are other problems with the system as a whole that need addressing.
-In particular the drivers in libsel4platsupport need extension and impromvement.
+In particular the drivers in libsel4platsupport need extension and improvement.

 == Useful Components ==